Gongmin of Goryeo: Death

 It is written in the Life of Hong Ryon (Hong Ryun) that two years later, on the night of the murder at the twenty-first day of the ninth lunar month in the twenty-third year of the reign of King Gongmin (1374 C.E.), the eunuch Ch'oe Man-saeng reported to King Gongmin that Consort Ik was in her fifth month of pregnancy.
 The King was greatly pleased by this, and asked who the father was.
 When he learned that it was Hong Ryun, he told the eunuch that he would now have to kill him and the entire group of Jajewi men in order to keep the secret of her baby's paternity.

 That same night, at the royal palace in Songdo, several men entered the King's private chamber in the middle of the night and butchered him with swords.
 Though at least three people shouted, "enemy has entered," the palace guards dared not make a move, and the royal servants refused to come out of their rooms.
 Immediately after the murder, a court eunuch named Yi Kang-tal and the high ministers Gyung Bouheung, Yi In-im, and An Sagi, conducted an inquiry, discovered Ch'oe Man-saeng still wearing clothes stained with Gongmin's blood, and extracted a confession from him.
 He named five members of the elite Jajewi, including Hong Ryun, as his accomplices.
 All six were executed, their fathers put in prison, their children hanged, their families' properties confiscated, and their brothers and uncles flogged and sent into exile.
 Mercy was shown only to the wives, who were allowed to live on as palace slaves.

 After his death, a high official Yi In-im assumed the helm of the government and enthroned eleven-year-old King U.

+Worship

+In Korean shamanism, Gongmin is worshiped as one of Wangshin.